A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

 where $\psi_0'$ and $\psi_0''$ are auxiliary functions satisfying the boundary conditions $\psi_0'=f'$ and $\psi_0''=f''$ on $\partial\Omega$.
 The weak form of the Euler-Lagrange equation for the saddle point variational principle is

 where, as usual,

-We make the substitution above for $u'$ and $u''$ and let $s'$ and $s''$ take on the value of each of the basis functions.
+We make the substitution above for $u'$ and $u''$ and let $s'$ and $s''$ be equal to each of the basis functions in turn.
 In doing so, we arrive at a system of equations which has the block form